List of Persona 5 characters: Persona 5

 Kunikazu is the third president of Okumura Foods and Haru Okumura's father.
 Despite growing up in a financially struggling family, with his father in constant debt, Okumura transformed his family's small company into a multi-million-yen business and founded the popular Big Bang Burger fast-food chain.
+However, this growth came at the cost of completely disregarding employee welfare, causing Okumura Foods to become a black company under his leadership.
 Because he mistreats his employees, he quickly becomes the most popular suggested target on the Phantom Thieves' online poll, and his abhorrent treatment of Haru causes the Thieves to commit to targeting him.

 Okumura was part of Masayoshi Shido's circle as a sponsor until he decided to enter politics himself.
 To achieve this ambition, he arranged a marriage between Haru and the abusive and domineering Sugimura, who is from a politically influential family.
 After Shido discovers this, he begins to see Okumura as a threat and orders him killed before the election.
 Using the Phantom Thieves as scapegoats, the conspiracy rigs the online poll to put him in their radar, then frame them for Okumura's murder.
 His Shadow is killed by Goro Akechi after the Phantom Thieves defeat him, resulting in him suffering a mental shutdown and dying during a live conference before he can reveal the names of those linked to Shido.

 Okumura's Palace represents greed, and is depicted as a space station where his employees are robots that work in poor conditions and are incinerated upon breaking down.
 They are used as fuel for the spaceship being built to launch him into the political world.
+Haru herself is depicted in the Palace as her father's robotic secretary, devoid of any feeling and free will.
 His treasure is the core for his spaceship in his Palace, and manifests in reality as a spaceship model kit he had dreamed of owning as a child, but could not afford due to his family's financial woes.

 He is portrayed by Hiroya Matsumoto in Persona 5: The Stage.